 The traceability system requires all those involved in the supply chain and trade of tobacco products to acquire an identifier code.
 For more details, please see Section Traceability below.

-As of 20 May 2019, all unit packets of tobacco products placed on the EU market must carry a security feature, composed of visible and invisible elements.
+All unit packets of tobacco products placed on the EU market must carry a security feature, composed of visible and invisible elements.
 The security feature helps both consumers and authorities to determine whether a product for sale is an authentic or illicit tobacco product.

 The security feature applied to tobacco products placed on the Finnish market will be composed of five types of authentication elements: